8ctopus/apache-php-fpm-alpine/README.md

 ## Xdebug debugging

-The docker image is configured to debug php code in Visual Studio Code.
+This github repository is configured to debug php code in Visual Studio Code.
-To start debugging `Run > Start debugging` then load `index.php` in the browser.
+To start debugging, open the VSCode workspace then select `Run > Start debugging` then open the site in the browser.

-For other IDEs, set port to 9001.
+For other IDEs, set the Xdebug debugging port to 9001.

 ## Xdebug profiling